As demand for sustainable travel grows, cycling is a great way of minimising your carbon footprint while exploring.

 On a continent dotted with so many bike friendly cities, Portugal is often overlooked as a destination for cycling holidays.
 Yet the country’s warm, sunny climate makes it a rewarding European city to explore by bike.

 Port wine is blended and aged across the arching Dom Luis I Bridge in neighbouring Vila Nova de Gaia.
-The steep, cobbled streets rising from the riverside can prove challenging on a bicycle but they’re worth climbing to visit the port houses, if just for the wine tasting!
+The steep, cobbled streets rising from the riverside can prove challenging on a bicycle but they’re worth climbing to visit the port houses.

 Hiring a bicycle or e-bike is a great way of getting to the impressive Serralves Museum of Contemporary Art.
 From there continue to Portugal’s largest urban park, the Parque da Cidade do Porto, before relaxing on one of the beaches lapped by the Atlantic.

-South of the Douro’s mouth you have the option of joining the Atlantic Coast Route long-distance cycle path.
-Otherwise known as Euro Velo 1, the route continues through Lisbon on its way to Sagrés and following it can be ideal as the framework for a multi-day cycling holiday.
+South of the Douro’s mouth you have the option of joining the Atlantic Coast Route long-distance cycle path, otherwise known as Euro Velo 1.
+The route continues through Lisbon on its way to Sagrés and following it is ideal for a multi-day cycling holiday.

-Immediately south of Porto, cycle routes lead you to some of the region’s most beautiful beaches, including Praia da Magdalena, whose golden sand is just 14 kilometres from the city centre.
+Immediately south of Porto, cycle routes lead you to some of the region’s most beautiful beaches, including Praia da Magdalenajust 14 kilometres from the city centre.

 Leuven, Belgium’s bike-friendly university city